nautechsystems/nautilus_trader/docs/source/developer_guide/testing.rst

 Testing
 =======

-The test suite is divided into broad categories of tests including;
+The test suite is divided into broad categories of tests including:
     - Unit tests
     - Integration tests
     - Acceptance/System tests